 It’s great for expressing your thoughts, basically.
 Make sure you master it!

 Koreans have the habit of thinking out loud.
 It’s a bit like talking to yourself.
 Take this sentence, for example: watching him practice made me feel like I should work a little harder.
-If I were to translate it to Korean, it might be something like this:
+If I were to translate it to Korean:

 형이 연습하는 걸 보고 ‘아… 나도 좀 더 열심히 해야 겠다…’ 라는 생각이 들었어요.